 • Borjomi: Taste the mineral water, walk through Central Park, and ride the cable car.
 See our Borjomi excursions guide.

 • Libani Sanatorium: A dramatic abandoned Soviet sanatorium visible from the Borjomi-Bakuriani road.
-A must-see for urban exploration fans.
+A worth visiting for urban exploration fans.

 If you are combining Bakuriani with a wider trip through western Georgia, a rental car opens up Kutaisi, Batumi, and the Samtskhe-Javakheti highlands.
 See our road trip itineraries.